 In general, annexations take effect on the date specified by the annexation ordinance or resolution.
-For purposes of adjusting ward boundaries, however, territory affected by annexations and detachments occurring up to August 1, 2011, must be incorporated in the ward plan adopted by the municipality.
-Annexations (or detachments) which occur after August 1, 2011, are not delayed because of redistricting but are not relevant for purposes of municipal subdistricting or legislative redistricting.
-Thus, municipal wards and legislative districts will reflect the same municipal boundaries in effect on the August 1, 2011, "snapshot" date.
+For purposes of adjusting ward boundaries, however, territory affected by annexations and detachments occurring up to April 1, 2020, must be incorporated in the ward plan adopted by the municipality.